Skip to main content

 Your UI should block progress when:

-- Any target has bounds where lower bound ≥ upper bound (must be strictly lower)
+• Any target has an acceptable range where lower ≥ upper (lower must be strictly less than upper)

 This keeps the optimization problem well-defined.